 Air Quality Forecast

-Current and expected air quality concentrations for the upcoming 24 hours.
-Air quality forecasts are scheduled to be updated by 3:00 pm weekdays and other times as necessary.
+Air Quality Forecasts are scheduled to be updated by 3:00 pm weekdays and other times as necessary.
 Forecasts are also available on the Bureau's Air Quality Hotline at (800) 223-1196.

 EnviroFlash Subscribe to receive emails when the air quality is forecast to reach the AQI level you select.

-Forecast Details: Issued Saturday December 20 at 12:09 PM: Monday's Air Quality forecast for Ozone and Particle Pollution is GOOD statewide. -- Forecaster: Webster
+Forecast Details: Updated Wednesday June 29 at 2:18 PM.
+Thursday's Air Quality Forecast for Ozone and Particle Pollution is GOOD for the entire state. -- Webster

 |Air Quality Descriptor||Color Code||Health Effects|

 |Good||GREEN||No Health Notice.
 No health impacts expected in this range.
 It’s a great day to be active outside!|

 |Moderate||YELLOW||Limited Health Notice.
 Sensitive people should consider reducing prolonged or heavy exertion.
 Watch for symptoms such as coughing or shortness of breath.
 These are signs to take it easy.|